Partner with Genoa

 How to offer and administer

-• Brixadi® is part of a Risk Evaluation and Mitigation Strategies (REMS) program, meaning that only certain pharmacies can dispense the medication directly to a healthcare provider.
-Brixadi®can only be delivered to a prescriber’s DEA-registered address and may not be dispensed by a pharmacy directly to a patient.
-Genoa has over 100 locations certified to dispense Brixadi®.
+• Brixadi is part of a Risk Evaluation and Mitigation Strategies (REMS) program, meaning that only certain pharmacies can dispense the medication directly to a healthcare provider.
+Brixadi can only be delivered to a prescriber’s DEA-registered address and may not be dispensed by a pharmacy directly to a patient.
+Genoa has over 300 locations certified to dispense Brixadi, and continues to certify additional sites every month.
 Connect with your local pharmacy team to learn more.

 Barriers to receiving care